-The act of making a request using HTTP reveals information about the client identity to a server.
-Though the content of requests might reveal information, that is information under the control of the client.
-In comparison, the source address on the connection reveals information that a client has only limited control over.
+A HTTP request reveals information about the client's identity to the server.
+Some of that information is in the request content, and therefore under the control of the client.
+However, the source IP address of the underlying connection reveals information that the client has only limited control over.